 - A. The interest of all of the people shall be paramount in the management of those areas of Puget Sound lying seaward from the line of extreme low tide.
 Within this area the City will give preference to uses in the following order of preference which: - 1.
-Recognize and protect the state-wide interest over local interest; - 2.
-Preserve the natural character of the shoreline; - 3.
+Recognize and protect the state-wide interest over local interest;

+- 2. Preserve the natural character of the shoreline; - 3.
 Result in long-term over short-term benefit; - 4.
 Protect the resources and ecology of the shoreline; - 5.
 Increase public access to publicly-owned areas of the shorelines; - 6.
-Increase recreational opportunities for the public in the shoreline;

-- 7. Provide for any other element as defined in RCW 90.58.100 as deemed appropriate or necessary. - B. The policies of Olympia's Shoreline Program may be achieved by diverse means, one of which is regulation.
-Other means may include but are not limited to acquisition of lands and/or easements by purchase or gift, incentive programs, and implementation of capital facility and/or non-structural programs. - C. Regulation of private property to implement Shoreline Program goals such as public access and protection of ecological functions and processes must be consistent with all relevant constitutional and other legal limitations. - D. Regulatory or administrative actions must be implemented consistent with the Public Trust Doctrine and other applicable legal principles as appropriate and must not unconstitutionally infringe on private property rights or result in an unconstitutional taking of private property. - E. The regulatory provisions of this Shoreline Program are to be limited to shorelines of the State, whereas the planning functions of the Program may extend beyond the designated shoreline boundaries.

-The policies and regulations established by this Shoreline Program are to be integrated and coordinated with the other goals, policies and rules of the Olympia Comprehensive Plan and development regulations adopted under the Growth Management Act (GMA).
+Increase recreational opportunities for the public in the shoreline; - 7.
+Provide for any other element as defined in RCW 90.58.100 as deemed appropriate or necessary. - B. The policies of Olympia's Shoreline Program may be achieved by diverse means, one of which is regulation.
+Other means may include but are not limited to acquisition of lands and/or easements by purchase or gift, incentive programs, and implementation of capital facility and/or non-structural programs. - C. Regulation of private property to implement Shoreline Program goals such as public access and protection of ecological functions and processes must be consistent with all relevant constitutional and other legal limitations. - D. Regulatory or administrative actions must be implemented consistent with the Public Trust Doctrine and other applicable legal principles as appropriate and must not unconstitutionally infringe on private property rights or result in an unconstitutional taking of private property. - E. The regulatory provisions of this Shoreline Program are to be limited to shorelines of the State, whereas the planning functions of the Program may extend beyond the designated shoreline boundaries. - F. The policies and regulations established by this Shoreline Program are to be integrated and coordinated with the other goals, policies and rules of the Olympia Comprehensive Plan and development regulations adopted under the Growth Management Act (GMA). - F.G.
+The policies and regulations of Olympia's Shoreline Program are intended to protect shoreline ecological functions by:

-- F. The policies and regulations of Olympia's Shoreline Program are intended to protect shoreline ecological functions by: - 1.
-Requiring that current and potential ecological functions be identified and understood when evaluating new or expanded uses and developments; - Requiring adverse impacts to be mitigated in a manner that ensures no net loss of shoreline ecological functions.
-Mitigation shall include avoidance as a first priority, followed by minimizing, and then replacing/compensating for lost functions and/or resources;

-- Ensuring that all uses and developments, including preferred uses and uses that are exempt from a shoreline substantial development permit, will not cause a net loss of shoreline ecological functions; - 4.
+- 1. Requiring that current and potential ecological functions be identified and understood when evaluating new or expanded uses and developments; - Requiring adverse impacts to be mitigated in a manner that ensures no net loss of shoreline ecological functions.
+Mitigation shall include avoidance as a first priority, followed by minimizing, and then replacing/compensating for lost functions and/or resources; - Ensuring that all uses and developments, including preferred uses and uses that are exempt from a shoreline substantial development permit, will not cause a net loss of shoreline ecological functions; - 4.
 Preventing, to the greatest extent practicable, cumulative impacts from individual developments; - 5.
 Fairly allocating the burden of preventing cumulative impacts among development opportunities; and - 6.
-Including incentives to restore shoreline ecological functions where such functions have been degraded by past actions.
+Including incentives to restore shoreline ecological functions where such functions have been degraded by past actions. - 6.
+H. The policies and regulations of Olympia's Shoreline Program should provide resilience for shoreline ecosystems, functions, and developments in response to sea level rise.